aleimba/bac-genomics-scripts/README.md

 A collection of scripts intended for bacterial genomics (some might be useful also for eukaryotes ;-)).

-Here is a short summary of the tools (if not here yet will be included soon):
+Here is a short summary of the tools (if not here yet will be uploaded soon):

-* Protein search with *blastp* plus concise hit summary and optional alignment: *blast_prot_finder*
+* Protein search with *blastp* plus concise hit summary and optional alignment: `prot_finder`
-* Regions of difference (rod) detection: *rod_finder*
+* Regions of difference (rod) detection: `rod_finder`
-* Extraction of protein/nucleotide sequences from CDSs: *cds_extractor*
+* Extraction of protein/nucleotide sequences from CDSs: `cds_extractor`
-* COG classification: *cdd2cog*
+* COG classification of proteins: `cdd2cog`
-* MLST assignment for *E. coli* (Achtman scheme): *ecoli_mlst*
+* MLST assignment for *E. coli* (Achtman scheme): `ecoli_mlst`
-* Batch downloading of sequences from the NCBI ftp server: *ncbi_ftp* and *ncbi_e-utilities*
+* Batch downloading of sequences from NCBI's FTP server: `ncbi_ftp_download` and `ncbi_e-utilities`
-* NGS library insert size estimation for assemblies: *sam_insert-size*
+* NGS paired-end library insert size estimation from BAM/SAM: `sam_insert-size`
-* Count all annotated primary features from RichSeq files: *get_genome_features*
+* Count all annotated primary features from RichSeq (e.g. embl or genbank) files: `get_genome_features`
 * And an assortment of smaller scripts for tasks like: concatenation of RichSeq sequence files, sequence/alignment format converters, dnadiff, GC% calculation etc.

 Anyways you get the picture ...

 ## Introduction

-All the scripts here are written in **Perl** (some include bash wrappers).
+All the scripts here are written in **Perl** (some include bash shell wrappers).

-A majority of the scripts have a seperate 'README.md' in ones folder for more information.
+Each script is hosted in its own folder, so that a separate 'README.md' can be included for more information.
 However, all of the Perl scripts include additionally a usage/help text or a comprehensive POD by calling the script either without arguments/options or option **-h**.

 The scripts are only tested under UNIX, some won't run in a Windows environment (because of included UNIX commands).
 If you are on Windows an alternative might be **Cygwin**: http://cygwin.com/

 ## Installation recommendations

-To download the repository, use either the 'Download zip' button on the right hand site or clone the repository with '*git*':
+To download the repository, use either the 'Download zip' button on the right hand side or clone the repository with `git`:

     git clone https://github.com/aleimba/bac-genomics-scripts.git